 Gå till huvudinnehållet

-Your inclusion criteria help you determine which articles to include and could be factors such as:
+Your inclusion criteria determines which articles to include and could be factors such as:

 • Gender – women